 The answer to this question has driven our research effort in a top-down approach to the solution.
-Providing the high availability service turns out to be equivalent to providing the best user experience.
+Providing high availability turns out to be equivalent to provide a satisfying user experience during VM migration.
 The administrator does not want to cause the customers to be dissatisfied, or they may leave and choose another provider.
-Therefore, the administrator has to assure that during VM migration, the downtime perceived by the user, i.e. the time while the user can not access his or her environment, is as short as possible.
-Today, most hypervisor-based migration mechanisms provide this service with minimal downtime.
+Therefore, in order to make the user satisfied, the administrator has to assure that the downtime perceived by the user, i.e. the time while the user can not access his or her environment, is as short as possible.
+Today, most hypervisor-based migration mechanisms provide minimal downtime.

-In addition to user experience, an administrator also has to consider the total waiting time to the completion of each migration, as it affects the release of resources on both source and target host [12, 13].
+In addition to the transparent user experience, an administrator also has to consider the total waiting time to the completion of each migration, as it affects the release of resources on both source and target host [12, 13].
 For example, for some purposes such as load balancing, hardware upgrade, etc, the administrator needs to shut down a running host.
 In this case, it needs to migrate all the active VMs to other hosts and wait until the whole migration has ended.
 From the time the migration starts until the time the VM has been resumed on the target machine, the administrator is not able to release any resource in the VM, and has to wait until the entire migration is completed.
 Therefore, considering the administrator's patience and its willingness to respect the scheduled maintenance operations, the total migration time is also very important.

-As opposed to other works that only consider the user experience by reducing the downtime, in this paper, we introduce a new migration strategy, hybrid and speculative guest OS live migration (or HSG-LM).
-HSG-LM targets a satisfying experience for both users and administrators by maintaining both minimal downtime and short total migration time.
+As opposed to other works that only consider the high availability by reducing the downtime, in this paper, we introduce a new migration strategy, hybrid and speculative guest OS live migration (or HSG-LM).
+The targets of HSG-LM include maintaining both minimal downtime and short total migration time.
 Our contributions include: